The Citi PremierMiles Card is one of the oldest miles cards in Singapore, and the best connected in terms of transfer partners.

 All foreign currency transactions are subject to a 3.25% fee, so using your Citi PremierMiles Card overseas represents buying miles at 1.63 cents each.

-Alternatively, cardholders who make hotel bookings through Kaligo by 31 December 2020 will earn a total of 10 mpd.
+Cardholders who make hotel bookings through Kaligo by 31 December 2022 will earn a total of 10 mpd.
+There’s also the option to earn 7 mpd on Agoda bookings up till 31 July 2022, for stays until 31 October 2022.

 When are Citi Miles credited?